 The Central Area Neighborhood Development Organization submitted comments is support of the proposal.
-One comment in support of the application was also submitted.
-Attachment H
+Four comment in support of the application was also submitted.

-One surrounding property owner and Grant Neighborhood Association (Attachment H) raised the following issues:
+Five surrounding property owners and Grant Neighborhood Association raised the following issues:

 Applicant did not hold a second Open House for the change in proposal.